ansys/pydpf-core/docs/source/user_guide/operators.rst

 To create more complex operations and customizable results, operators can be chained together to create workflows.

 With the large library of ``Operators`` that DPF offers, customizing results to get a specific output is very easy.

-Note that doing those result customization manually on Python side instead of using operators will be far less efficient.
-While for a very small model, it would be acceptable to bring all the displacement data on the client side to compute the maximum with:
+While manually customizing results on the Python side is far less efficient than using operators, for a very small model, it is acceptable to bring all displacement data on the client side to compute the maximum:

 .. code-block:: python